WVUP-CD: UPN affiliation

 W17AB emerged from its religious programming in October 1998 and began airing UPN.
 The network had not been seen in Tallahassee for more than a year since WGVP in Valdosta, Georgia, in the Tallahassee media market but not receivable in the city, had become its affiliate.
 Southern Nights then acquired W17AB from Associated Christian Television System.

 Concurrently with this move, Southern Nights was leasing and attempting to buy WGVP.
 In September 1998, it had reached a deal, filed with the FCC, to buy 51 percent of that station for $3.65 million.
 The deal hung at the FCC for 18 months before it granted approval in March 2000.
 The call sign on W17AB changed to WVUP-LP on April 20, 2000.
-The Valdosta deal, however, was not consummated, and the company's financial position deteriorated quickly.
+Owing to financial complications, the Valdosta deal was not consummated, and the company's financial position deteriorated quickly.
 In September 2000, pursuant to early 1999 agreements between Southern Nights and WGVP owner Hutchens Communications, SNE auctioned its rights to purchase Hutchens to the highest bidder on the steps of the Lowndes County, Georgia, courthouse.
 A secured creditor then forced the public sale of WVUP-LP itself in February 2001.

 In the wake of the sale, The Note Capital Corporation filed to assume the license of WVUP-LP.
 However, the station was so desperate for cash that it ran programming from the American Collectibles Network, a home shopping service, outside of UPN program hours and had not reliably been on the air for two months.
 Comcast cable system managers also claimed that some evenings, home shopping aired instead of the UPN lineup; as a result, Comcast removed WVUP-LP from its system in early March 2001.
 Don Palmer, head of Southern Nights, claimed that the primary reason for its financial struggles was litigation resulting from the failed Valdosta station purchase in which the company sought to recover costs it incurred running WGVP.
 UPN programs then turned up on a local cable channel in the interim, though there was no over-the-air broadcast of the network until WTLF started in 2003.